UNODC Warns of Rising Role of Organized Crime in Southeast Asia

 According to Ryan Winch, a program consultant for the UNODC, several factors have influenced the shift from heroin to synthetic drugs like methamphetamine.

 “One of the factors that contributed to this shift is the fact that methamphetamine is more reliably produced,” Winch told OCCRP.
 “It isn’t dependent on growing seasons or the weather, as is the case with opium cultivation, making it potentially a more stable source of income for producers.”

-Money laundering also remains a persistent problem in the region that has been aggravated by poor border controls and weak legal frameworks.
+Money laundering also remains a persistent problem in a region that has been aggravated by poor border controls and weak legal frameworks.
 Large sums of money are laundered through legitimate banking systems in Singapore and Hong Kong, but the UN report also denotes the spread of casinos as sites of money laundering.

-The report states that there are 230 licensed casinos in Southeast Asia, many of which are poorly regulated and are located in areas that suffer from political instability and violence.
+The report states that there are 230 licensed casinos in Southeast Asia, many of which are poorly regulated and located in areas that suffer from political instability and violence.
 They have arisen in part as a result of crackdowns on money laundering activities in China.

 Organized crime groups have also driven an increase in the trafficking of counterfeit goods, people, and wildlife, according to the report.